langchain-ai/langgraph/docs/docs/studio/index.md

 ## Overview

-LangGraph Studio is a desktop app for Mac with an interactive UI for developing and testing LangGraph Cloud applications locally.
-LangGraph Studio allows you to run LangGraph API server for your app and interact with it via a UI, all in one place.
-It leverages full power of LangGraph and LangGraph Cloud features, including streaming, human-in-the-loop, time travel and more.
+LangGraph Studio is a desktop app for prototyping and debugging LangGraph Cloud applications locally.
+LangGraph Studio allows you to run API server for your LangGraph app and interact with it via a UI, all in one place.
+Agent trajectories are visually laid out, making it easier to understand agent workflows and to debug failure modes.
+LangGraph Studio leverages full power of LangGraph and LangGraph Cloud features, including adding breakpoints for easy interruption, state editing, resumption, and time travel.

 ## Setup